Franklin Inn

-The Franklin Inn was built by Cornelius Van Liew in 1752.
-Located at 2371 Amwell Road (Route 514), East Millstone, New Jersey.
-Originally it was the Van Liew farmhouse, it has also been known as Annie Van Liew's house and, after being remodeled into a tavern and inn, the Franklin House Hotel.
-It was added to the National Register of Historic Places as a contributing property of the East Millstone Historic District on March 17, 1983.
+The Franklin Inn, also known as the Franklin Inn-Van Liew Homestead, is located at 2371 Amwell Road (Route 514) in East Millstone, New Jersey.
+The oldest portion of the structure was built as a farmhouse was built by Cornelius Van Liew in 1752.
+After the American Revolutionary War, the house was known as the Annie Van Liew house, after the daughter of Cornelius who successfully sued the British government for property damage and loss incurred during the war.
+After the Van Liew family sold the property, the farmhouse was remodeled as a tavern and inn.
+The Franklin Inn was added to the National Register of Historic Places as a contributing property of the East Millstone Historic District on March 17, 1983.

 History

 Cornelius Van Liew (1734-1777) married Antje Bowman aka Anne Bowman in 1757, and they lived in the house.
 Their children were: Frederick Van Liew (1758-?); Cornelius Van Liew (1762-?); Antje "Anne" Van Liew (1764-?); Marya "Mary" van Liew (1766-?); Deneys van Liew (1767-?); Johanis "John" Van Liew (1770-?); and Helena Van Liew (1772-?)